-True, long-lasting, kid-tested-and-mother-approved happiness is derived not from our immediate emotional states—being constantly giddy is not only impossible, but it would be unbearably annoying — but rather is derived from the deeper values we define for ourselves.
-Our Ultimate Life Satisfaction™ is not defined by what we do and what happens to us, but why we do what we do and why it happens to us.
+True, long-lasting, kid-tested-and-mother-approved happiness is derived not from our immediate emotional states—being constantly giddy is impossible and would be unbearably annoying.
+Rather, our long-term happiness is derived from the deeper values we define for ourselves.
+Ultimate Life Satisfaction™ is not defined by what we do and what happens to us, but why we do what we do and what it means to us.

-A better way of saying this is you must choose what is motivating you.
-Is it something superficial and external or something deeper and more meaningful?
+A better way of saying this is you must choose what motivates you.
+Is it something superficial and external?
+Or is it something more meaningful?

-A large chunk of my upcoming book will be about finding a deeper purpose in our lives.
+A large chunk of my book is about finding a deeper purpose in our lives.
 But here’s a hint: it has something to do with growth and contribution.
 Growth means finding a way to make yourself a better person.
 Contribution means finding a way to make other people better.
 Look for ways that you can integrate those into your motivations.

-I wrote in my book on dating that you cannot be a powerful life-changing presence to some people without being a complete joke and embarrassment to others.
+In my book on dating, I wrote, “You cannot be a powerful life-changing presence to some people without being a complete joke and embarrassment to others.”

 Interestingly, this has become probably the most quoted line from the book and the one I get emailed about the most often.